James L. Bikoff is a Partner in the Intellectual Property Practice of Smith, Gambrell & Russell, LLP.

 James L. Bikoff’s practice focuses on formulating and implementing worldwide trademark and copyright protection and enforcement programs for clients in the consumer and industrial product sectors, as well as non-profits, and service providers such as banks and insurance companies.
 He also engages in Internet and domain name counseling and enforcement actions.

-Mr. Bikoff is chair of the Trademark Litigation Committee of the Intellectual Property Section of the American Bar Association, a member of the European Community Trademark Association (Anticounterfeiting Committee), the International Trademark Association, Chair of the Internet Committee Subcommittee on Whois and Privacy Issues, and the New York Intellectual Property Law Association (Trademark and Internet Committees), and has served as co-chair of the Intellectual Property Committee of the DC Bar Association.
-He is also a member of several editorial and advisory boards, including the IP Litigator, International Quarterly, The University of Baltimore Intellectual Property Law Journal and the World eBusiness Law Report.
+Mr. Bikoff is chair of the Trademark and Unfair Competition Division of the Intellectual Property Section of the American Bar Association and a member of the European Community Trademark Association (Anticounterfeiting Committee), the International Trademark Association (Data Protection Committee Subcommittee on Legislation), the New York Intellectual Property Law Association (Trademark and Internet Committees), and the Intellectual Property Constituency of ICANN.
+He has served as co-chair of the Intellectual Property Committee of the D.C.
+Bar Association.
+He is also a frequent contributor to several publications, including IP Litigator, International Quarterly, and World Trademark Review.

 Mr. Bikoff was lead counsel in a landmark anti-cybersquatting action for the NCAA involving the first freeze of assets against an offshore Internet gambling website, and was lead counsel in a case involving the largest number of domain names ever joined as defendants: International Olympic Committee, United States Olympic Committee and Salt Lake Organizing Committee for the Olympic Winter Games of 2002 v.
 2000 Olympic.com, et al., Civ.
 No. 00-1018-A (E.D.Va.
 2000).
 Mr. Bikoff has also achieved a string of victories in UDRP proceedings on behalf of the American Red Cross, the International Olympic Committee and other clients.